axelstr/SI1336-Simulations-and-Modeling/README.md

 ## The course

-[SI1336 Simulations and Modeling](https://www.kth.se/student/kurser/kurs/SI1336?l=en) is a course given by KTH.
+[SI1336 Simulation and Modeling](https://www.kth.se/student/kurser/kurs/SI1336?l=en) is a course given by KTH.
 The course consist of six weekly projects and one final project.

 ## List of projects and descriptions